Catalina Pulido: Career

 In 1993, she debuted in the video clip of the song "Fe" by Jorge González.
 Her outrageous look, red haired, 1.76m (5 ft 9 in) height, and her particular facial features, made her stand out in the Chilean modeling business.

 She studied theater at the Fernando González Mardones Theater Club Academy.
 She began her television career on the TV series Playa Salvaje and later other successful telenovelas such as Marparaíso, Cerro Alegre, and the all time audience record Amores de mercado.
 The last telenovelas in which she participated were La sexóloga and Bim Bam Bum.

-She also has participated in four feature films, most notably a supporting role in Pablo Larraín's critically acclaimed The Club (2015).
+She also has participated in four feature films, most notably a minor supporting role in Pablo Larraín's critically acclaimed The Club (2015).

 Since 2001 she has also worked as a TV presenter.
 In 2004 she was the host of the Chilean adaptation of The Weakest Link produced by Channel 13.
 From 2016 to 2019 she hosted the program Intrusos en La Red, where she got fired after a controversy involving a physical aggression against Carabineros de Chile for being fined for not fastening the seat belt while driving.

 In 2008, she performed the monologue "Being famous is a chub" for the Chilevisión program El club de la comedia.

 After her departure from television, she has participated with Patricia Maldonado in the online program "Las Indomables".

 In 2020, she announced her candidacy for councilor of Las Condes for the right Chilean Republican Party.
 She was not elected.